MTG sparks controversy with more Nazi comparisons

 Ms. Greene doubled down in response.

-“Actually Jen, people should take some health from me,” she tweeted, claiming that she had helped “countless” people improve their health as a gym owner.
+“Actually Jen, people should take some health advice from me,” she tweeted, claiming that she had helped “countless” people improve their health as a gym owner.

 “So when Biden’s vaccine police show up at your door to ask you medical questions that invade your HIPPAA rights and try to force you to take a NON-FDA approved vaccines say this: I’m taking advice from MTG!”